Identifiability of Hierarchical Latent Attribute Models: Model Setup and Examples

-\begin{example} Figure \ref{fig-hier} presents several hierarchies with the size of the associated $\mca$, where a dotted arrow from $\alpha_k$ to $\alpha_\ell$ indicates $k\to \ell$.
-The attribute hierarchy in an HLAM is a DAG generally.
+\begin{example} \normalfont{ Fig \ref{fig-hier} presents several hierarchies with the size of the associated $\mca$, where a dotted arrow from $\alpha_k$ to $\alpha_\ell$ indicates $k\to \ell$ and $k$ is a direct prerequisite for $\ell$.
+Note that under the hierarchy in Fig \ref{fig-hier}(a), the prerequisite $1\to 3$ is an indirect prerequisite implied by $1\to 2$ (or 4) and 2 (or 4) $\to 3$.
 In the literature, the RBForests proposed in \cite{rbf2010} also introduce hard constraints on allowable configurations of the binary hidden (latent) variables in a restricted Boltzmann machine (RBM).
 The modeling goal of RBForests is to make computing the probability mass function of observed variables tractable, while not having to limit the number of latent variables.
-Specifically, in an RBForest, latent variables are grouped in several full and complete binary trees of a certain depth, with variables in a tree respecting the following constraints: if a latent variable takes value zero with $\alpha_i=0$, then all latent variables in its left subtree must take value $d_l$; while if $\alpha_i=1$, all latent variables in its right subtree must take value $d_r$ ($d_l=d_r=0$ in the paper \cite{rbf2010}).
+Specifically, in an RBForest, latent variables are grouped in several full and complete binary trees of a certain depth, with variables in a tree respecting the following constraints: if a latent variable takes value zero with $\alpha_k=0$, then all latent variables in its left subtree must take value $d_l$; while if $\alpha_k=1$, all latent variables in its right subtree must take value $d_r$ ($d_l=d_r=0$ in \cite{rbf2010}).
 The attribute hierarchy model in an HLAM has a similar spirit to RBForests, and actually includes the RBForests as a special case.
-For instance, the hierarchy in Figure \ref{fig-hier}(d) is equivalent to a tree of depth 3 in an RBForest with $d_l=1-d_r=0$.
-HLAMs allow for more general attribute hierarchies to encourage better interpretability.
-Another key difference between HLAMs and RBForests is the different joint model of the observed variables and the latent ones.
-An RBForest is an extension of an RBM, and they both use the same energy function, while HLAMs model the distribution differently, as to be specified below. \end{example}
+For instance, the hierarchy in Fig \ref{fig-hier}(c) is equivalent to a tree of depth 3 in an RBForest with $d_l=1-d_r=0$.
+HLAMs allow for more general attribute hierarchies to encourage better interpretability (DAG instead of trees).
+Another fundamental difference between HLAMs and RBForests is the different joint model of the observed variables and the latent ones.
+An RBForest is an extension of an RBM, and they both use the same energy function, while HLAMs model the distribution differently, as to be specified below. } \end{example}